University of Michigan to end partnership with a Chinese university over national security concerns

 WASHINGTON—The University of Michigan is ending its partnership with a prominent Chinese university, a few months after five Chinese students in the joint program were charged over their suspicious activities outside a remote military site.
 In a letter to a congressman, Santa Ono, president of the University of Michigan, said following a thorough review the university has initiated the six-month process to “officially end the partnership” with S…

-WASHINGTON (AP) — The University of Michigan is ending its partnership with a prominent Chinese university, a few months after five Chinese students in
+The University of Michigan is ending its partnership with a prestigious Chinese university, months after five Chinese students participating in a joint program were criminally charged by U.S. federal authorities for suspicious activities off a remote military base.

 Coverage Details